flimflamjs/ff-dashboard/README.md

 The dashboard's view function takes the dashboard's state as the first argument and an object with snabbdom views as the second argument.
 You can safely omit any of the views if you want.
 Here are all of the views that you can pass in:

 - header
-- mainPanelBody
-- rightPanelHeader
-- rightPanelBody
+- mainPanel
-- leftPanelHeader
+- rightPanel
-- leftPanelBody
+- leftPanel